 Apple Watch was next.
 Tim Cook and his team introduced a new Series 3 of SIM-enabled, swim-proof Apple Watches.
 These can connect to your preferred mobile service provider without help from your phone.
 Reality has finally caught up to 1930’s Dick Tracy comic strip technology!
 In a sense, Apple has freed their Watch from the iPhone.
 It’s similar to when the iPhone was liberated from the need to sync with iTunes on a computer.

-The Apple CEO also touched upon how this wrist computer actually makes the lives of its users better.
+The Apple CEO also touched upon how this wrist computer actually makes the lives of its users better, similar to other services as Gaming Servers which are perfect for online gamers.
 They help them keep fit and stay active.
 Now they can even monitor them for possible symptoms of stroke (or butterflies in the stomach).
 Also, they can now listen to streaming music anywhere with their cellular-data-enabled Watch, AirPods and Apple Music account.

 Apple TV: Now in Spectacular 4K